Learn more about ISO 55001

 The Global Forum on Maintenance and Asset Management is an association of professional maintenance and asset management societies formed for the purpose of knowledge creation and sharing and for information exchange among our member societies.
 It publishes the Asset Management Landscape and the GFMAM ISO 55001 Auditor/Assessor Specification.
 Visit www.gfmam.org for more details.

 The Institute of Asset Management is the professional body for those involved in acquisition, operation and care of physical assets – especially critical infrastructure.
 In particular, the Institute is for professionals worldwide who are dedicated to furthering their knowledge and understanding of Asset Management.
-It publishes the Anatomy of Asset Management, the Asset Management Maturity Scale and Guidance, and a growing body of Subject Specific Guidelines.
+It publishes the Anatomy of Asset Management, the Asset Management Maturity Scale and Guidance, and a growing body of Subject Specific Guidelines including a guide on Developing and maintaining a Strategic Asset Management Plan (SAMP).
 Visit www.theIAM.org for more details.

 The Asset Management Council is a Technical Society of Engineers Australia and an internationally recognized organisation at the forefront of asset management knowledge and development, providing information and guidance on asset management across a multitude of industries and professional roles, both in Australia and overseas.
-It provides its members access to the growing Asset Management Body of Knowledge.
+It publishes the Companion Guide to ISO 55001 and provides its members access to the growing Asset Management Body of Knowledge.
 Visit www.amcouncil.com.au for more details.